Getting to Edinburgh

 Edinburgh’s famous Waverley Station is in the city centre, just under the castle.
 High-speed trains connect Edinburgh with London’s Kings Cross-St. Pancras station in around 4 hrs 30 minutes.
 Eurostar rail connections to Brussels and Paris can be made at St. Pancras.
 Regular trains run from Edinburgh to all other parts of the United Kingdom.

 Link: Train Information

 The congress will take place at the University of Edinburgh, George Square, Edinburgh, EH8 9LH, Scotland.

 Pollock Halls is the University of Edinburgh’s main residential village.
 Located in the shadow of Arthur’s Seat, but just 1200m from George Square, Pollock Halls has over 2000 rooms available over the University’s summer vacation.

-There is a vast range of room types from single standard rooms to double or twin en-suite.
+There is a range of room types from single standard rooms to double or twin en-suite.
 Facilities on site include a restaurant which serves breakfasts, lunches, and evening meals and a bar area.
 All rooms have wireless internet.
+Prices are:

 Hotels and Guest Houses

 Edinburgh is a major business and tourist destination.
 Hotels range from internationally renowned five star hotels such as the Balmoral, with its famous clock tower, to budget hotel chains such as Travelodge and Ibis.
 In between, there are many mid-range and boutique hotels to suit all tastes and budgets.